Skip to main content

 The first task of identifying where our data is located is making sure we are using the correct database!
 Microsoft Dynamics GP 2010 utilizes the Microsoft SQL Server platform as its database engine.
 When Dynamics GP 2010 is installed on our environment and a new company is created, the installation process creates several databases on a server that has been designated during the install.
 These databases will store all the information entered through the Dynamics GP 2010 application, and we can use SQL Server Management Studio to access the underlying tables that store this data.

-The DYNAMICS database includes such things as records for each company that you create, the organizations registration information, the maximum account framework, and so on.
-From ...
+The DYNAMICS database includes such things as records for each company that you create, the organizations registration information, the maximum account framework, and so on. ...

 FREE Membership Required to View Full Content: